ARTICLE I – ORGANIZATION AND PURPOSE

 - The guest must be recognized by the presiding officer at the point on the agenda entitled “public comments from the audience.”

-- The guest must restrict his/her remarks to the time allocated by the presiding officer.
+- The guest must restrict his/her remarks to 3 minutes or the time allocated by the presiding officer.

 - The guest must observe decorum which enhances the dignity of the meeting.